First-Time Domestic Violence Charge in CA

 • The stigma of a domestic violence conviction can follow you for life.

-An experienced attorney will advise you on ways to avoid a criminal record and keep your future options open.
+An experienced attorney can advise you on ways to avoid a criminal record and keep your future options open.

 Frequently Asked Questions About First-Offense Domestic Violence